 Burrill Lake is situated in the traditional boundaries of the Murramarang people, approximately 5 km south-south-west of the township of Ulladulla on the south coast of NSW (Figure 1.1).
 The Burrill Lake catchment covers approximately 78 km2 and includes the tributaries of Stony Creek, Woodstock Creek, Leaneys Creek and Pettys Creek.
 The main lake water body has a surface area of approximately of 4 km2.
-Water level records at Burrill Lake Bridge (station 216435, MHL) indicate an average lake level 0.35 m AHD over the last approximately 32 years of monitoring (Nov 1991 to May 2023).
-During this monitoring period Burrill Lake has recorded nine events with peak flood levels exceeding 1.2 m AHD with the largest recorded events during this period listed below:
+Water level records at Burrill Lake Bridge (station 216435, MHL) indicate an average lake level 0.35 m AHD over the last approximately 32 years of monitoring (Nov 1991 to March 2024).
+During this monitoring period Burrill Lake has recorded nine events with peak levels exceeding 1.2 m AHD with the largest recorded events during this period listed below:

-- June 2016: 1.57 m AHD (entrance open prior to event); - August 2015: 1.44 m AHD (entrance open prior to event); - July 2020: 1.40 m AHD (entrance open prior to event); and and to a
+- June 2016: 1.57 m AHD (entrance open prior to event); - August 2015: 1.44 m AHD (entrance open prior to event); - July 2020: 1.40 m AHD (entrance open prior to event); and - April 2013: 1.35 m AHD (entrance open prior to event).